samhavens/roundtrip/README.md

 ### Notice

-This is just a hack for one-off examples.
+The CLI is just a hack for one-off examples.
 It uses the API in a way that may not have been intended.
 For any large-scale translation, you should use the [Cloud Translation API](https://cloud.google.com/translate/docs/) which is fast and reasonably priced.

-The plan is to replace the implementation under the hood to use the official API, but this is the POC.
+If the ENV variable `GOOGLE_APPLICATION_CREDENTIALS` is set, it will use the official Google Translate API with the credentials it finds in `GOOGLE_APPLICATION_CREDENTIALS`.

 ### Usage